 Oberleutnant Albert Knelp’s U-1223 entered the Gulf of St Lawrence without being detected early in October and is credited with seriously damaging the 'River' class frigate Magog on 14 October and sinking the Canadian freighter Fort Thompson on 2 November.
 Three weeks later, Oberleutnant Friedrich-Wilhelm Marienfeld’s U-1228 attacked and sank the 'Flower' corvette Shawinigan a short distance off of Channel/Port aux Basque on the night of 24/25 November, with the loss of all 91 crew members.
 The authorities realised that the corvette had been sunk only when Caribou's replacement ferry, Burgeo, sailed into North Sydney without Shawinigan on 26 November after unsuccessfully attempting to make radio contact earlier in that same day.
 Wreckage was discovered on 27 November, and six crewmen’s bodies were recovered.

 This pair of German attacks marked the end of the 'Battle of the St Lawrence'.
-In May 1945, following Germany’s surrender, U-889 and U-190 surrendered to the Royal Canadian Navy at Shelburne, Nova Scotia and Bay Bulls, Newfoundland respectively.
+In May 1945, following Germany’s surrender, U-889 and U-190 reached the Royal Canadian Navy bases at Shelburne, Nova Scotia and Bay Bulls, Newfoundland respectively.

 After the war, it was shown that the mingling of fresh and salt waters in the region, which is the world’s largest estuary, combined with temperature variations and sea ice to disrupt disrupted Canadian anti-submarine operations and reduced the effectiveness of shipboard sonar systems.
 Fog and other weather conditions in the St Lawrence river and Gulf of St Lawrence also adversely affected Royal Canadian Air Force patrols.